codership/documentation/galeracluster/source/documentation/galera-parameters.rst

    "Dynamic", "No"
    "Initial Version", "2.0"

+When a node joins the cluster, it will initially broadcast join messages every half a second to inform other nodes about the joining attempt, but does not handle its own messages to avoid forming membership configuration containing only itself.
+This initial join message broadcasting will terminate if at least one other node is seen or if the timeout expires, whichever happens first.

 The excerpt below is an example of how this Galera parameter might look in the configuration file:

 .. code-block:: ini